 The name sounds curiously familiar.
-It certainly will to cycling fans, for it was right here, on the ascent of Hautacam that Lance Armstrong scored one of his most celebrated stage victories in the Tour de France.
-It's unlikely, though, that he would have had quite the same impression of the setting as we're able to enjoy during our relaxed climb from Argelès-Gazost.
-As we roll past sleepy farmsteads it occurs to us that this is hardly the typical approach to a ski area, but once we hit the snow-line everything changes, apart from a cloudless blue sky.
-It's a very fine day for doing just about anything.
+It certainly will to cycling fans, for it was right here on the ascent of Hautacam that Lance Armstrong scored one of his most celebrated stage victories in the Tour de France.
+It’s unlikely, though, that he would have had quite the same impression of the setting we’re able to enjoy during our relaxed climb from Argelès-Gazost.
+As we roll past sleepy farmsteads it occurs to us that this is hardly the typical approach to a ski area but once we hit the snow-line everything changes, apart from a cloudless blue sky.
+It’s a very fine day for doing just about anything.

 Welcome to Hautacam…

 Can you be just too relaxed to ski?
 It’s a question I never thought I’d be asking myself, but as we park the car and take in our surroundings I’m almost tempted to just sit tight, enjoy the sun and make the most of the laid-back vibe.
 Plenty of people are already doing just that on the sun terrace of the only restaurant, while they cast a relaxed eye on their more active companions on the pistes.